SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

     ...
 ```

-When pushing the application to Cloud Foundry, the settings from service bindings will merge with the settings from other configuration mechanisms (e.g. `appsettings.json`).
+When pushing the application to Cloud Foundry, the settings from service bindings merge with the settings from other configuration mechanisms (such as `appsettings.json`).

-If there are merge conflicts, the last provider added to the Configuration will take precedence and override all others.
+If there are merge conflicts, the last provider added to the Configuration take precedences and overrides all others.

-To manage application settings centrally instead of with individual files, use [Steeltoe Configuration](/docs/steeltoe-configuration) and a tool like [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)
+To manage application settings centrally instead of with individual files, use [Steeltoe Configuration](/docs/steeltoe-configuration) and a tool such as [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)

-> Note: If you are using the Spring Cloud Config Server, `AddConfigServer()` will automatically call `AddCloudFoundry()` for you
+>NOTE: If you use the Spring Cloud Config Server, `AddConfigServer()` automatically calls `AddCloudFoundry()` for you